aspose-ocr/resources/README.md

 #### Compatibility

+- Aspose.OCR for .NET 24.3.0 or later
+- Aspose.OCR for Python via .NET 24.3.0
 - Aspose.OCR for Java 24.2.0 or later
 - Aspose.OCR for Python via Java 24.2.0 or later

+### Arabic text recognition (aspose-ocr-arabic-v1)

+This recognition model allows to to extract Arabic characters from images.
+It also supports mixed texts in Arabic and English.

+#### Compatibility

+- Aspose.OCR for .NET 24.4.0 or later
+- Aspose.OCR for Java 24.4.0 or later

 ### Handwritten text recognition (aspose-ocr-handwriting-v1)